oracle-samples/idm-samples/idcs-scim-gateway-app/README.md

 ### Register the Custom SCIM Gateway Sample Application

+**Note**: If you can't find Generic SCIM Templates in your Oracle Identity Cloud Service, contact your identity domain administrator.

 1. In the Identity Cloud Service console, expand the **Navigation Drawer**, click **Applications**, click **Add**, and then select **App Catalog**.
 2. In the **Type of Integration** section, click **Provisioning**, locate the **GenericScim - Basic**, and then click **Add**.
 3. In the **Details** pane of the **Add GenericScim - Basic** page, enter `SCIM Gateway Application` for both the name and description of your application, and then click **Next**.